More work doesn’t necessarily equal more productivity.

-This is where batch producing can save you time.
+This is where batch production can save you time.
 How do you purchase the items at the supermarket?
 You pay for everything in your cart altogether, right!

-Similarly, you need to schedule a block of time to get all such low-value tasks done at once instead of keeping your notifications and email tabs open and getting distractions throughout the day.
+Similarly, you need to schedule a block of time to get all such low-value tasks done at once instead of keeping your notifications and email tabs open and getting distracted throughout the day.